 Potential benefits of a Regional Transit Services Commission include economies of scale for operating and capital costs, better ability to attract government grants, additional provincial oversight and accountability.

-A Regional Transit Services Commission is now in development to plan and deliver better integrated transit services in the Edmonton Metropolitan Region.
+A Regional Transit Services Commission plan is in development to deliver a better integrated transit services in the Edmonton Metropolitan Region.
 City of Edmonton and City of St. Albert Councils approved an agreement in September, 2017.
 The other 11 Edmonton Metropolitan Region communities and counties joined in October, 2018.

 By working together, the region has the ability to create an integrated transit system that delivers: